-What can be used to specify the storage process?
+What are the advantages of using a mobile device during physical inventory?
 Note: There are 2 correct answers to this question.

 Comprehensive and Detailed In-Depth Explanation: